BUCKET

 NAME:

-- 'evict gs://abc --template images/' - evict all objects from the virtual subdirectory "images";
+- evict gs://abc --prefix images/ - evict all gs://abc objects from the virtual subdirectory "images";

 USAGE: